FAQ

 Q: Will the book’s length change?

 A: It might.
 There’s very little to add at this point, but things may hit the cutting room floor in the publishing process.
 If that happens I will prioritize cutting non-essential content such as the “inspired by Quest for Glory” essays, and trimming some of the longer interviews with fans.
+We're estimating a 350-ish-page book about the size of a traditional tabletop RPG book.

 Q: How involved were Lori and Corey with the project?